MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementDeviceConfigurationConflictSummary.md

 BODYPARAMETER <IMicrosoftGraphDeviceConfigurationConflictSummary>: Conflict summary for a set of device configuration policies.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
-  - `[ConflictingDeviceConfigurations <IMicrosoftGraphSettingSource1[]>]`: The set of policies in conflict with the given setting
+  - `[ConflictingDeviceConfigurations <IMicrosoftGraphSettingSource[]>]`: The set of policies in conflict with the given setting
     - `[DisplayName <String>]`: Not yet documented
     - `[Id <String>]`: Not yet documented
     - `[SourceType <String>]`: settingSourceType
   - `[ContributingSettings <String[]>]`: The set of settings in conflict with the given policies
   - `[DeviceCheckinsImpacted <Int32?>]`: The count of checkins impacted by the conflicting policies and settings

-CONFLICTINGDEVICECONFIGURATIONS <IMicrosoftGraphSettingSource1[]>: The set of policies in conflict with the given setting
+CONFLICTINGDEVICECONFIGURATIONS <IMicrosoftGraphSettingSource[]>: The set of policies in conflict with the given setting
   - `[DisplayName <String>]`: Not yet documented
   - `[Id <String>]`: Not yet documented
   - `[SourceType <String>]`: settingSourceType